There are 10 birthday self reflection questions that you need to ask yourself every year around your birthday. And guess what? It’s my birthday today.

 My answer: If I had to review my health over the past 12 months I’d give myself a 7 out of 10.
 I’ve been meditating and exercising every day, which is great.
 But I could cut down on coffee and take more breaks from work.
 That is what I will do for the next 12 months.

-Remember, when you answer these self reflection questions you will want to write more lengthy answers.
+Remember, when you answer these questions about yourself you will want to write more lengthy answers.
 I’m answering the questions in short just as an example.

 5. Are there negative thoughts that I need to get rid of?